web-audio-components/rack/README.md

 ## Example

 View the [example](http://web-audio-components.github.com/rack) or check out the repo and run `component install --dev && component build --dev` and view the example page.

+## Tests

+Holding off on tests until component with both button and dials available